Maduz0097/expensor/README.md

 📜 License
 This project is licensed under the MIT License.
 See LICENSE for details.

-Happy Tracking! 💸Made with ❤️ by [Your Name] and a sprinkle of AI magic! ✨
+Happy Tracking! 💸Made with ❤️ by Yamika Perera and a sprinkle of AI magic! ✨